deep-research/victorslibrary-gridsome/content/the-disco-king.md

 band: Reenchantment
 authors: ["Victor Fisher"]
 explicit: false
+type: Song

+description: |
-description: This is a psychedelic rock jam that exudes pure coolness at every level.
+  This is a psychedelic rock jam that exudes pure coolness at every level.

 recordings:
   - title: The Disco King